Monk parakeets, also known as Quaker parrots, are known for their intelligence, comical and charming personalities.

 Monk parakeets are naturally programmed to build nests.
 Don’t be surprised if you find your bird building a nest at the corner of its cage from random things it finds.

-It would help greatly to have them supervised for an hour or two when they are outside their cage.
+It would greatly help to have them supervised for an hour or two outside their cage.

-Time-out in the cage is important for your bird as it helps it to stretch its legs and wings and satisfy plenty curiosities, and it help them stay physically fit and happy.
+Time-out in the cage is important for your bird as it helps it to stretch its legs and wings and satisfy plenty of curiosities, and it helps them stay physically fit and happy.

 Do you have a monk parakeet?
 What exciting ways do you stimulate your bird?
 What do you feed your bird with?
 Share with us in the comments.